Definitions with Annotations

 Qualifier with @Named

-You can add a "name" to definition (also called qualifier), to make distinction between several definitions for the same type, with the @Named
+You can add a "name" to a definition (also called qualifier), to make a distinction between several definitions for the same type, with the @Named

 annotation: